chuying02/reproducible-research_homework/README.md

   labs(x = "log [Genome Length (kb)]", y = "log [Virion Volume (nm3)]") +
   theme_bw()
 ```
 5. The estimated volume of a 300kb dsDNA virus is $6698076nm^3$

+### Bonus question -- reproducibility vs. replicability
+Reproducibility refers to the case where the same set of experimental results is obtained using the same data and analytic methods.
+It indicates that the results are consistent when different people work on the same set of data with the same method.
+Reproducibility allows people to check previous work published by researchers simply by using the same set of methods and analytic tools to process their published data.
+In contrast, replicability refers to the case where different research groups, using independent study designs (methods) and data, can come to the same conclusions.
+It indicates consistency in the scientific findings, which can be obtained through different approaches.

+Git is a version control tool that maintains a history of all changes applied to the code.
+This historical record enhances reproducibility, as people can review historical modifications made to the analysis and revert to any previous version whenever appropriate.
+GitHub is a platform that integrates Git and allows people to collaborate more easily.
+People can upload and share their code and scripts on GitHub, and the transparency allows their works to be reproduced by others.
+Enhanced transparency and accessibility in science improve the reliability of code and data, hence improving reproducibility and replicability of scientific research.

+However, Git and GitHub do possess limitations.
+Although they ensure transparency in the code, they do not cover other aspects of reproducible research such as experimental design, data collection methods, as well as data interpretations.
+Therefore, they are primarily used for handling digital data rather than keeping track of laboratory experiments.
+In addition, they do not keep a record of changes in the computational environment such as software versions, which are also important for reproducing the same results.
+Lastly, accessibility of data may bring privacy concerns as some confidential metadata may not be appropriate to be shared with the public.
+Therefore, data access and confidentiality need to be managed carefully.

 ## Instructions